James-S-Santangelo/paper-rcourse/paper.md

 ## Learning Objectives and Content
 The overarching objective of the course is to teach quantitative research methods that are reproducible and collaborative.
-The lectures are designed in three main groups: Programming in R and basic data wrangling and visualizations (lectures 1-5), exploratory data analysis, statistics and modelling (Lectures 6-12),  and reproducible science (Lectures 13-15).
+The lectures are designed in three main groups: Programming in R, basic data wrangling and visualizations (lectures 1-5), exploratory data analysis, statistics and modelling (Lectures 6-12), and reproducible science (Lectures 13-15).
 The following is a brief description of learning objectives of the lectures based on independent modules:
 - Introductory R:
   - **Lecture 1** starts with giving students an overview of